CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ## Week5.md

 ### Brainstormed 50 ideas with team in-class and finished out of class.
 Crafted class presentation to present stakeholder's problem, constraints, and our 3 best solutions (from 50 ideas) to the class.
-Finished lab #5.
+Finished lab #5; worked with button and RGB led.